marek-iiasa/yayue/models/mcma/doc/source/readme.rst

 Conda environment
 ^^^^^^^^^^^^^^^^^
-We strongly recommend to install and use the pyMCMA within a dedicated and regularly updated conda environment created for Python version 3.11.
+We recommend to install and use the pyMCMA within a dedicated and regularly updated conda environment created for Python version 3.11.
-Conda is available for macOS, Linux, and MS-Windows; it supports easy keeping consistency of the Python packages.
+Conda is widely used, it is available for macOS, Linux, and MS-Windows;
+it supports easy organization of dedicated (when needed) environments for diverse packages, as well as easy updates of packages with keeping consistency of their versions.

 Documentation of conda is available at ....